mosesvk/_myBlog/content/about.md

 ---
 title: "About"
-description: "This a dummy meta description of about page"
+description: "About Moses Kaumatule"

 #intro
 intro:
   title1: "Hi I'm Moses Kaumatule"
   title2: "I am Software Developer in Utah.
-I am a husband.
-A father.
-And I'm here to share my experiences and appreciations in life.
+I'm here to share my experiences and appreciations in life.
 Feel free to skim through."
-  description: "From topics of Family, Coding, Anime, Movies & Shows, This is my personal blog of my favorite things in life.

-  From Articles to Reviews, I hope you enjoy going through all of the content."
+  description: "I Blog about Coding and Reviews."

   # about images
   images: